 The building’s high-quality construction was appropriate for its flagship location and parcel, which consisted of approximately 8 acres of land overlooking the historic Los Angeles Country Club at the western entrance to Beverly Hills.
 Moreover, the newly-built Robinson’s was located adjacent to the Beverly Hilton Hotel which would be constructed just a few years later at the intersection of Santa Monica Boulevard and Wilshire Boulevard.

-As decades passed, revenues of the Beverly Hills Robinson’s store gradually declined.
+As decades passed, sales revenues of the Beverly Hills Robinson’s store gradually declined.
 Many would attribute this decline to the prevalence of newer regional shopping malls throughout the country.
 Whereas department stores originally succeeded as standalone buildings, newer department stores were being positioned as anchor stores within regional shopping malls where all stores would benefit from the synergy and traffic provided by a complementary mix of dozens of retail stores.
 More specifically, the Robinson’s Department Store’s business was directly challenged by the 1964 opening of the nearby 900,000 SF Century Square Shopping Center, now known as Westfield Century City.
 The 900,000 SF Century Square Shopping Center included two department stores, which have now been rebranded as Bloomingdales and Macy’s.
-In part due to this major shift in the department store industry, Robinson’s would find the sales and traffic of its Beverly Hills location steadily decreasing until the early 2000s.
+In part due to this major shift in the department store industry, Robinson’s exeprienced significant sales and traffic declines of its Beverly Hills location until the early 2000s.